JustinaPetr/nexus/examples/README.md

 Run with `just example trip-planner`.

+## Example: Research Assistant

+This [example][research_planner] demonstrates the functionality of an agent designed to help students and researchers to write scientific papers.
+This example uses `wikipedia` and `arxiv` [tools](../offchain/tools/README.md) to search for information and research papers relevant to the specied research topic.

+### Skills

+The agent has the following skills:
+* Ask the user for the type of paper they want to write, the topic of the paper, and the approximate length.
+* Research Wikipedia for relevant points to cover in the paper.
+* Look for relevant papers on arXiv.
+* Provide a comprehensive overview of suggested points to cover in the paper, a list of relevant existing research papers, and guidelines on how to write a good research paper for the required topic.

+### Run this example

+`just example trip-planner`.

 ## Example: CLI Cluster

 This [example][cli_cluster] prompts the user to create a [cluster][design_cluster] by describing